purpasmart96/nones/README.md

 ### Current State

-NROM, UxROM, AxRom, CNROM, MMC1, are currently supported along with most MMC3 based games.
+NROM, UxROM, AxRom, CNROM, MMC1, Color Dreams, are currently supported along with most MMC3 based games.

 Supports all of the original NES audio channels, which includes square, triangle, noise, and dmc audio channels.

-Basic gamepad support, currently, button layout is fixed to how it was on the original joypad.
+Basic gamepad support for up to two players, currently, button layout is fixed to how it was on the original joypad.

 ### Building on Linux